Baltic states under Soviet rule (1944–1991)

 The three Baltic states – Estonia, Latvia and Lithuania – were re-occupied in 1944–1945 by the Soviet Union (USSR) following the German occupation.
 The Baltic states regained independence in 1990–1991.

-In 1944-1945, World War II and the occupation by Nazi Germany ended.
-Then, re-occupation and annexation by the Soviet Union occurred, as the three countries became constituent "union republics" of the USSR: Estonian SSR, Latvian SSR and Lithuanian SSR.
+In 1944–1945, World War II and the occupation by Nazi Germany ended.
+Then, re-occupation and annexation by the Soviet Union occurred, as the three countries became constituent "union republics" of the USSR: Estonian SSR, Latvian SSR, and Lithuanian SSR.
 The three countries remained under Soviet rule until regaining their full independence in August 1991, a few months prior to the eventual dissolution of the Soviet Union in December 1991.

 Soviet rule in the Baltic states led to mass deportations to other parts of the Soviet Union, in order to quell resistance and weaken national identity.
 Mass migration from other parts of the Soviet Union into the Baltic states had a similar effect.
-The Soviet Union also required the Baltic states to industrialize in a manner to maximize the Soviet economy, and isolated the Baltic states from western influence.
+The Soviet Union also required the Baltic states to industrialize to maximize the Soviet economy, and isolated the Baltic states from western influence.
 The Russian language became compulsory in schools, and freedom of expression was restricted throughout the population.
-In the late 1980s, while Mikhail Gorbachev was in charge of the Soviet Union, the Baltic states took many steps toward autonomy, and eventually toward independence.
+In the late 1980s, while Mikhail Gorbachev was in charge of the Soviet Union, the Baltic states took many steps toward autonomy, and eventually towards independence.

 Sovietization

+Between 1940 and 1987, the Soviet Union carried out a process of sovietization aimed to weaken the national identities of the peoples of the Baltic states.

 Resistance and deportations

-Between 1940 and 1987, the Soviet Union carried out a process of sovietization which aimed to weaken the national identities of the Baltic peoples.
-An important factor in the attempt to achieve this was large-scale industrialisation then direct attacks on culture, religion and freedom of expression.
-For the Soviet authorities the elimination of opposition and the transformation of the economics went hand in hand.
-The Soviet used massive deportations to eliminate resistance to collectivisation and support for the partisans.
+An important component of sovietization was large-scale industrialisation, then direct attacks on culture, religion, and freedom of expression.
+The Soviets used mass deportations to eliminate resistance to collectivisation and support for the partisans.

-The Baltic partisans resisted Soviet rule by armed struggle for a number of years.
+The Baltic partisans resisted Soviet rule by armed struggle for many years.
 The Estonian Forest brothers, as they were known, enjoyed material support among the local population.
 The Soviets had already carried out deportations in 1940–41, but the deportations between 1944 and 1952 were much larger in number.
-In March 1949, the top Soviet authorities organised a mass deportation of 90,000 Baltic nationals, whom they labelled as enemies of the people, to inhospitable areas of the Soviet Union.
+In March 1949, the Soviet Council of Ministers organised a mass deportation of 90,000 Baltic nationals, whom they labelled as enemies of the people, to inhospitable areas of the Soviet Union.

-The total numbers of those deported between 1944 and 1955 has been estimated at 124,000 in Estonia, 136,000 in Latvia and 245,000 in Lithuania.
-The deportees were allowed to return after the secret speech of Nikita Khrushchev in 1956, however many did not survive in their years in Siberia.
-Large numbers of the inhabitants of the Baltic countries fled westwards before the Soviet forces arrived in 1944.
-After the war, the Soviets established new borders for the Baltic republics.
-Lithuania gained the regions of Vilnius and Klaipeda, but Estonia and Latvia ceded some eastern territories to the Russian SFSR.
-Estonia lost 5 percent and Latvia 2 percent of its prewar territory.
+The total numbers of those deported between 1944 and 1955 has been estimated at 124,000 in Estonia, 136,000 in Latvia, and 245,000 in Lithuania.
+The survived deportees were allowed to return after the secret speech of Nikita Khrushchev in 1956, however many did not survive in their years in Siberia.
+Large numbers of the inhabitants of the Baltic countries fled westwards before the Red Army arrived in 1944.
+After the war, the Soviets established new borders for the Baltic republics, adding the regions of Vilnius and Klaipėda to Lithuania and transferring 5 percent of Estonian territory and 2 percent of Latvian territory to the Russian SFSR.